-New vehicle purchasers or lessees will receive a free limited time subscription to SiriusXMTM Satellite Radio with your radio.
+New vehicle purchasers or lessees will receive a free limited time subscription to SiriusXM Satellite Radio with your radio.
 Following the expiration of the free services, it will be necessary to access the information on the Subscription Information screen in order to resubscribe.

-Touch the Subscription Info soft-key to access the Subscription Information screen.
+Press the Subscription Info button on the touchscreen to access the Subscription Information screen.

-Write down the SiriusXMTM ID numbers for your receiver.
+Write down the SIRIUS ID numbers for your receiver.
 To reactivate your service, either call the number listed on the screen or visit the provider online.

-NOTE: Sirius XM^{TM} Travel Link is a separate subscription.
+NOTE: SiriusXM Travel Link is a separate subscription.

-Uconnect® 200 - AM/FM STEREO RADIO WITH CD PLAYER (MP3 AUX JACK) AND SiriusXMTM RADIO
+Uconnect® 200 - AM/FM STEREO RADIO WITH CD PLAYER (MP3 AUX JACK) AND SiriusXM RADIO